 Policy Matrix

 A Country Policy Progress Indicator is under development to measure the progress a country has achieved in completing prioritized policy changes that will accelerate agriculture and food system growth and transformation.
 The measure will be based on empirical data detailed in the 12 Feed the Future target country policy matrices developed in concert with policy stakeholders in each country.
 The policy progress indicator value will be computed using data on the level of progress for each policy action reported in the policy matrix on an annual basis: on hold, behind target, on target, or complete.
-This policy progress indicator complements indicator “EG.3.1-d Number of milestones in improved institutional architecture for food security policy achieved with USG support [Multi-level]”, which measures milestones toward an improved policy system.
+This policy progress indicator complements indicator “EG.3.1-d Milestones in improved institutional architecture for food security policy achieved with USG support [Multi-level]”, which looks at milestones toward an improved policy system.
 The two indicators will relate the performance of the policy system with actual policy changes, including both development and implementation of priority policies.

 Resilient Systems